 This is an excellent opportunity for teachers to develop high level skills in stage management and production.
 Participants from both metropolitan and non-metropolitan schools are invited to participate and the program is open to teachers from both government and non-government schools.Please note current school students are unable to enrol in this program.

 The program will include workshops, seminars and practical activities.
 The combination of these activities will provide opportunities for networking with teachers and professional development.
-The program will also include attendance at a theatre performance.
+Attendees will also view a theatre performance as part of this experience.

 The two day workshop will include workshops, seminars and practical activities.
 Practical sessions will focus on: